SouthernPolaris/2D-Arcade-Game/README.md

 ## How to Run
 Dependencies: SFML Graphics Library
+To compile:

+mkdir build
+cd build
+cmake ..
-To compile -> make main
+make

 To run -> ./game

 The program will not run without SFML, which needs to be separately installed.